ayxu5723/Env-Platform/README.md

   Once logged in, users are brought straight to their dashboard.
 They may choose to access recent announcements and update and delete their previous ones.
   <br/><br/>
   ![dashboard](/client/src/assets/images/dashboard.png)
+  Users, or visitors to the site can also make donations which are integrated with Stripe.